trisfaizal/Marketing-Site/src/_posts/2019-09-27-exploring-subpaths.md

 and it's easy to set up in CloudCannon.

 Subdomains however, are not your only option.
 The alternative is mounting the sites on subpaths.
-Soblog.example.com becomes example.com/blog/ and docs.example.com becomes example.com/docs/.
+So blog.example.com becomes example.com/blog/ and docs.example.com becomes example.com/docs/.
 SEO is the main benefit of doing this as your content is not split between multiple logical sites.
 Moz are thought leaders in the SEO space and have a great video outlining subdomains vs subpaths.